Home Air Purifier Buying Guide

 What is the best air purifier for poor indoor air quality?

 If you are looking for the best air purifier for poor indoor air quality, look no further than the Bionaire® True HEPA 360° UV Air Purifier.
 Featuring 6 stages of filtration including UV Light Protect™, this home air purifier brings fresh, pure air into every corner of your home, to help you breathe better and feel better.
 The 360° air intake system pulls in air from all around you, surrounding you in fresh, clean air.
-The Bionaire True HEPA delivers a 113 CADR (Clean Air Delivery Rate), ideal for medium-sized rooms up to 175 sq. ft., for clean air where you work, sleep, and play.
+The Bionaire True HEPA 360° UV Air Purifier filters the air in a 175 sq. ft. space in just 12.5 minutes (4.8 air changes per hour based on AHAM recommended removal rate) or a space up to 424 sq. ft. in 30 minutes.
+This means it delivers a 113 CADR, providing coverage for medium-sized rooms up to 175 sq. ft.

 Best home air purifier by room size